carpentries/workshop-template/README.md

 ## Creating a Repository

+1. Log in to GitHub.
+    (If you do not have an account, you can quickly create one for free.)

-1. Go to [GitHub's importer][importer].
+2. Go to [GitHub's importer][importer].

-2. Paste the url of this repo as the old repository to clone: <https://github.com/swcarpentry/workshop-template>.
+3. Paste the url of this repo as the old repository to clone: <https://github.com/swcarpentry/workshop-template>.

-3. Select the owner for your new repository.
+4. Select the owner for your new repository.
     (This will probably be you, but may instead be an organization you belong to.)

-4. Choose a name for your workshop website repository.
+5. Choose a name for your workshop website repository.
     This name should have the form `YYYY-MM-DD-site`, e.g., `2015-07-01-miskatonic`,
     where `YYYY-MM-DD` is the start date of the workshop.

-5. Make sure the repository is public.
+6. Make sure the repository is public.

-6. At this point, you should have a page like this:
+7. At this point, you should have a page like this:

     ![](fig/using-github-import.png?raw=true)